matthiaskellner/matthiaskellner.github.io/content/events/example/index.md

 event_url: https://example.org

 summary: This is a summary of the event, displayed in the listing of all events.
-abstract: It is currently unclear, where this abstract will be visible.

 # start and end times.
 # End time can optionally be hidden by prefixing the line with `#`.